The purpose of this project is to provide a cross-platform library to parse, modify, and abstract the ELF, PE, and Mach-O formats.

 From a technical standpoint, the library is written in C++ with a C++11 public interface and exposes bindings for Python and Rust.

-Hence, you can use LIEF with an idiomatic API in these languages:
+As a result, you can use LIEF through an idiomatic API in these languages:

 import lief